What is lambda in Python

 return x*y

-You notice immediately three differences compared to the lambda form:
+You will notice immediately three differences compared to the lambda form:

-1. When using the def keyword we have to specify a name for our function.
+1. When using the def keyword you have to specify a name for the function.

-3. We return the result of the function using the return statement.
+3. You return the result of the function using the return statement.

-Assigning our lambda function to a variable is optional (as mentioned previously):
+As mentioned previously, assigning a lambda function to a variable is optional:

 multiply_lambda = lambda x, y : x*y